magnomp/tn-calculator-api/README.md

 This step must be done just one time (unless you recreate the dev container)

-Now you must provide AWS credentials, to do so create a "credentials" file inside .aws folder (I assume you`re on CDK dev container), you can use credentials.sample as a base.
+Now you must provide AWS credentials, which can be done via aws-cli using the configure command.
 The credentials you use must have enough permissions to manage S3, RDS, App Runner, CloudWatch, CloudFormation, etc.

+> aws configure

 If you just want to experiment the app and deployment process, I recommend a user with AdministratorAccess policy.